This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Keep your baby safe in the car:

 - Always place your baby in a rear-facing car seat.
 Choose a seat that meets the Federal Motor Vehicle Safety Standard 213.
 Make sure the child safety seat has a harness and clip.
 Also make sure that the harness and clips fit snugly against your baby.
 There should be no more than a finger width of space between the strap and your baby's chest.
-Ask your healthcare provider for more information on car safety seats.
+Ask your pediatrician for more information on car safety seats.

 - Always put your baby's car seat in the back seat.
 Never put your baby's car seat in the front.
 This will help prevent him or her from being injured in an accident.